ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Repeater.rst

 first created.
 This can be inefficient if there are a large number of delegate items and not all of the items are required to be visible at the same time.
-If this is the case, consider using other view types like `ListView </sdk/apps/qml/QtQuick/ListView/>`__ (which only creates delegate items when they are scrolled into view) or use the Dynamic Object Creation methods to create items as they are required.
+If this is the case, consider using other view types like :ref:`ListView <sdk_qtquick_listview>` (which only creates delegate items when they are scrolled into view) or use the Dynamic Object Creation methods to create items as they are required.

-Also, note that Repeater is
-`Item </sdk/apps/qml/QtQuick/Item/>`__-based, and can only repeat `Item </sdk/apps/qml/QtQuick/Item/>`__-derived objects.
+Also, note that Repeater is :ref:`Item <sdk_qtquick_item>`-based, and can only repeat :ref:`Item <sdk_qtquick_item>`-derived objects.
 For example, it cannot be used to repeat QtObjects:

 .. code:: cpp